I recommend that you download 0.4.6a 2016-12-24 as a good version to use (many other versions have bugs!).

 Note: The menu.lst file can be saved in ANSI format or UTF-8 format using Windows NotePad.

-If saved in UTF-8 format, then non-ANSI characters can be used (e.g. chinese glyphs) but you must also load a font file such as unifont.hex.gz and be in a graphics mode to display non-ANSI characters - e.g.:
+If saved in UTF-8 format, then non-ANSI characters can be used (e.g. chinese glyphs) but you must also load a font file such as unifont.hex.gz and the display must be in a graphics mode to display non-ANSI characters - e.g.:

 graphicsmode -1 800